rust-lang/prev.rust-lang.org/faq.md

 ### What's the deal with `unwrap()` everywhere?
 </a>

 `unwrap()` is a function that extracts the value inside an [`Option`][Option] or [`Result`][Result] and panics if no value is present.

+`unwrap()` shouldn't be your default way to handle errors you expect to arise, such as incorrect user input.
+In production code, it should be treated like an assertion that the value is non-empty, which will crash the program if violated.

-It is useful in the presence of truly unrecoverable errors, but is more useful for quick prototypes where you don't want to handle an error yet, or blog posts where error handling would distract from the main point. `unwrap()` shouldn't be your default way to handle errors, but it is a useful tool to have.
+It's also useful for quick prototypes where you don't want to handle an error yet, or blog posts where error handling would distract from the main point.

 <a href="#why-do-i-get-errors-with-try" name="why-do-i-get-errors-with-try">
 ### Why do I get an error when I try to run example code that uses the `try!` macro?